By Ranger Geoff

 Boatmen in later years reported hearing strange noises in these parts, including blood-curdling screams and moans.
 They'd say mules passing through became restless and spooked.
 I'd always assumed this was just the result of two or three generations of campfire stories and older siblings working on the minds of young muletenders, but I found similar tales in the diary of a Maine soldier.
 He reported that his company's pickets heard unearthly noises from the rocky shores and woods, only one year after the battle.

 Many people have passed by here over the years.
 Some might have passed by more than once.
 Some report seeing a red-bearded man and an African American woman.
 However, on second glance, they would be gone.
 Trick of the light?
 Perhaps.

 Many ghost stories start with the disclaimer that "I never believed in ghosts, until..."
 Perhaps the canal's ghosts are best encountered in person, by the edge of the woods, lit fitfully by a dying campfire or in the stone walls of an old house.
-At Turtle Creek hiker-biker campsite, or the newly-opened Lockhouse 25 Canal Quarters site, you can now meet them on their own ground.
+At Turtle Creek hiker-biker campsite, or the Lockhouse 25 Canal Quarters site, where you can spend a night in a historic lockhouse, you can now meet them on their own ground.
 Welcome to Haunted House Bend.

 Goose Creek River Lock